 Why every creator needs a portfolio page, and what brands look for on one

 Ask a creator for their work and you usually get a handful of social links.
-The brand then scrolls three feeds, past the latest unrelated posts, trying to assemble a picture.
-It is slow for the brand and it does the creator a disservice, their best work is buried under their most recent.
+The brand then scrolls three feeds, past whatever they posted yesterday, trying to assemble a picture of what this person can actually do.
+It is slow for the brand, and it shortchanges the creator: their best work is buried under their most recent.

 - Curates the best, the creator chooses and features their strongest content.